 In fact, 50% of Instagrammers now use the Stories feature daily, so if you’ve not considered posting content to Instagram Stories, then you’re missing out on the opportunity to get eyeballs on your content.
 If you’ve been frustrated by reduced reach due to Instagram’s algorithm changes over the past few years, then getting on board with Stories might just be how you can address that.

 What are Instagram Stories?

 Instagram Stories are pieces of content that last for 15 seconds, then expire and cannot be seen after 24 hours.
 It might sound really similar to Snapchat …and that’s because, well, it is.

 For those who didn’t get into Snapchat, some might be wondering why you would watch – or create – content that can only be seen on a single day.
-Well, the simplest answer is: exclusivity.
-If someone is a devotee, they will be one of the few people who see content.
+Well, the simplest answer is exclusivity.
+If someone is a devotee, they will be one of the few people who see your content.
 Even further, those live connections are designed to help build that connection with you and your brand that someone who simply casually browses your feed will miss out on.

 In the end, social media content is much less permanent than other mediums.
 Content we created last year is often out of date, so expiring content like Instagram Stories isn’t so different from the content we create today – just faster!

 So what are were talking about when we talk about Instagram Stories?
 What kind of content can it be?